-The new bridge will improve access between ACT / Queanbeyan, Nelligen and the wider Eurobodalla region.
-It will improve safety for motorists and improve intersections between the Kings Highway and local roads within Nelligen.
+The new bridge improves access between ACT / Queanbeyan, Nelligen and the wider Eurobodalla region.
+It also improves safety for motorists and improve intersections between the Kings Highway and local roads within Nelligen.

-The new bridge is being built to provide greater safety benefits to both motorists and pedestrians and to replace the existing bridge which is experiencing some damage to underwater members.
+The new bridge has been built to provide greater safety benefits to both motorists and pedestrians and to replace the existing bridge which is experiencing some damage to underwater members.

 - What work is being carried out?

-Work involves bridge and abutment works, construction of a shared user path, intersection upgrades, demolishing the existing bridge and landscaping works to improve the urban design and access around the river’s foreshore.
+Work involved bridge and abutment works, construction of a shared user path, intersection upgrades, demolishing the existing bridge and landscaping works to improve the urban design and access around the river’s foreshore.

 - How will the bridge be built?

-The main feature of the Nelligen Bridge replacement project will see a new 349 metre long bridge built with 11 spans of 1.5 super T-beams to the upstream of the existing Kings Highway bridge over the Clyde River.
+The main feature of the Nelligen Bridge Replacement project is the new 349 metre long bridge built with 11 spans of 1.5 super T-beams to the upstream of the existing Kings Highway bridge over the Clyde River.

-The height of the new bridge (at road level) will range between about 6.5 and 7.7 metres above the Clyde River.
+The height of the new bridge (at road level) ranges between about 6.5 and 7.7 metres above the Clyde River.

 - What is the estimated completion date?